StelTheo73/thesis-docs/chapter-7/7-evaluation.md

 The evaluation process uses a mix of methods and is divided into two parts: the first part evaluates the learning outcome of the game, while the second part evaluates the interactive system and the game experience.
 The evaluation of the learning outcome is based on a Pre-Post tests methodology, while the evaluation of the interactive system and game experience are based on questionnaires and a focus group.
 To evaluate the application as an interactive system used the _System Usability Scale_ questionnaire, while to evaluate the game experience we used the shortened version of the _Game User Experience Satisfaction Scale_ questionnaire, the _GUESS-18_.

+In addition to the aforementioned objectives, evaluating the application as an interactive system and as a game will allow us to determine whether the GBL mechanisms and elements we have incorporated into the game, namely:

+1. Combination of Puzzle & Shooter mechanics

+2. Narratives at the beginning of some levels

+3. Incentive system

+4. Graceful failure mechanism

+are effective and create an enjoyable gaming experience.

 _Figure 7.1_ shows the evaluation process we followed.

 ![Evaluation Process.](chapter-7/image001_evaluation_flow.png){#fig:fig701 height=50%}